TeaRex-coder/ansible-playbooks/docker-pi-setup/README.md

 Before using the playbook you will likely want to update the [hosts file](./hosts) for your target server.

 I have also included defaults where necessary to allow the playbook to be used without my vault.
-You will want to update them for the [system role](./roles/system/defaults/main.yml) the [services role](./roles/services/defaults/main.yml).
+You will want to update them for the [system role](./roles/system/defaults/main.yml) and the [services role](./roles/services/defaults/main.yml).

 Optionally you can also replace the vault file with your own with: `ansible-vault create group_vars/all/secret.yml `